andras-tim/StoreKeeper/README.rst

 * Manage users, sessions (login, logout), handle permissions
 * Manage items and its barcodes, units, vendors
-* Can make acquisition, amd stocktaking
+* Can make acquisition and stocktaking
 * Can crate works and its customers (handle outbound, returned items)